Pharmacy Compliance Consulting

 Regulations and Pharmacy Compliance Consulting Programs for Pharmacies Across the United States

 Pharmacies are under attack.
 Law enforcement agencies across the country are investigating pharmacies for compliance and alleged healthcare fraud and physician kick-back schemes.
 Of particular scrutiny are compound pharmacies that have billed high amounts to Tricare, Medicare, and the Department of Labor health programs.
-In light of this climate of dangerous investigations, pharmacies and their executives are well advised to pursue a strong and effective pharmacy compliance program to obviate impressions of any wrongdoing.
+In light of this climate of dangerous investigations, pharmacies and their executives are well advised to pursue a strong and effective pharmacy compliance consulting program to obviate impressions of any wrongdoing.
 How that can be done is subject of this brief overview.

 The Risk of No Compliance

 When investigators inspect premises or request records from pharmacies by way of OIG subpoenas, one of the first things they look for is the existence of an effective compliance program.
 In a great number of cases, OIG and FBI agents in charge of pharmacy investigations find either no compliance program or, what they call “window-dressing,” that is a program merely on paper.
 Because in many fraud investigations the difference between civil recoupment of overcharged amounts and actual criminal charges is just a fine line, pharmacy owners are silly not to have the safety net of a compliance program in place.
 Oberheiden, P.C. provides effective compliance consulting to pharmacies across the US.

 Without any doubt, a realistic and professionally set up compliance program will significantly reduce the risk of criminal exposure.
 Compliance programs are designed to establish, monitor, and enforce proper conduct and to demonstrate to auditors and the government that no bad intent— which is needed for criminal prosecutions— ever existed among the pharmacy’s owners and decision-makers.